csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 **25.14** List three factors that need to be considered in query optimization for mobile computing that are not considered in traditional query optimizers.

 **25.15** Give an example to show that the version-vector scheme does not ensure serializability.
-(Hint: Use the example from Practice Exercise 25.8, with the assumption that documents 1 and 2 are available on both mobile
+(Hint: Use the example from Practice Exercise 25.8, with the assumption that documents 1 and 2 are available on both mobile computers A and B, and take into account the possibility that a document may be read without being updated.)

-**Bibliographical Notes 1089**
+## Bibliographical Notes

-computers A and B, and take into account the possibility that a document may be read without being updated.)
+Stam and Snodgrass [1988] and Soo [1991] provide surveys on temporal data management.
+Jensen et al. [1994] presents a glossary of temporal-database concepts,aimed at unifying the terminology.
+Tansel et al. [1993] is a collection of articles on different aspects of temporal databases.
+Chomicki [1995] presents techniques for managing temporal integrity constraints.

-**Bibliographical Notes**
+Heywood et al. [2002] provides textbook coverage of geographical information systems.
+Samet [1995b] provides an overview of the large amount of work on spatial index structures.
+Samet [1990] and Samet [2006] provides a textbook coverage of spatial data Structures.
+An early description of the quad tree is providedby Finkel and Bentley [1974].
+Samet [1990] and Samet [1995b] describe numerous variants of quad trees.
+Bentley [1975] describes the k-d tree, and Robinson [1981] describes the k-d-B tree.
+The R-tree was originally presented in Guttman [1984].Extensions of the R-tree are presented by Sellis et al. [1987], which describes the R+ tree, and Beckmann et al. [1990], which describes the R∗ tree.

-Stam and Snodgrass \[1988\] and Soo \[1991\] provide surveys on temporal data man- agement.
-Jensen et al. \[1994\] presents a glossary of temporal-database concepts, aimed at unifying the terminology.
-Tansel et al. \[1993\] is a collection of articles on different aspects of temporal databases.
-Chomicki \[1995\] presents techniques for managing temporal integrity constraints.
+Brinkhoff et al. [1993] discusses an implementation of spatial joins using Rtrees.
+Lo and Ravishankar [1996] and Patel and DeWitt [1996] present partitioningbased methods for computation of spatial joins.
+Samet and Aref [1995] provides an overview of spatial data models, spatial operations, and the integration of spatial and nonspatial data.

-Heywood et al. \[2002\] provides textbook coverage of geographical informa- tion systems.
-Samet \[1995b\] provides an overview of the large amount of work on spatial index structures.
-Samet \[1990\] and Samet \[2006\] provides a textbook cov- erage of spatial data structures.
-An early description of the quad tree is provided by Finkel and Bentley \[1974\].
-Samet \[1990\] and Samet \[1995b\] describe numerous variants of quad trees.
-Bentley \[1975\] describes the k-d tree, and Robinson \[1981\] describes the k-d-B tree.
-The R-tree was originally presented in Guttman \[1984\].
-Extensions of the R-tree are presented by Sellis et al. \[1987\], which describes the R+ tree, and Beckmann et al. \[1990\], which describes the R∗ tree.
+Revesz [2002] provides textbook coverage of the area of constraint databases; temporal intervals and spatial regions can be thought of as special cases of constraints.

-Brinkhoff et al. \[1993\] discusses an implementation of spatial joins using R- trees.
-Lo and Ravishankar \[1996\] and Patel and DeWitt \[1996\] present partitioning- based methods for computation of spatial joins.
-Samet and Aref \[1995\] provides an overview of spatial data models, spatial operations, and the integration of spatial and nonspatial data.
+Samet [1995a] describes research issues in multimedia databases.
+Indexing of multimedia data is discussed in Faloutsos and Lin [1995].

-Revesz \[2002\] provides textbook coverage of the area of constraint databases; temporal intervals and spatial regions can be thought of as special cases of con- straints.
+Dashti et al. [2003] provides a textbook description of streaming media server design, including extensive coverage of data organization on disk subsystems.

-Samet \[1995a\] describes research issues in multimedia databases.
-Indexing of multimedia data is discussed in Faloutsos and Lin \[1995\].
+Video servers are discussed in Anderson et al. [1992], Rangan et al. [1992], Ozden et al. [1994], Freedman and DeWitt [1995], and Ozden et al. [1996b].
+Fault tolerance is discussed in Berson et al. [1995] and Ozden et al. [1996a].

-Dashti et al. \[2003\] provides a textbook description of streaming media server design, including extensive coverage of data organization on disk subsystems.
-Video servers are discussed in Anderson et al. \[1992\], Rangan et al. \[1992\], Ozden et al. \[1994\], Freedman and DeWitt \[1995\], and Ozden et al. \[1996b\].
-Fault tolerance is discussed in Berson et al. \[1995\] and Ozden et al. \[1996a\].
+Information management in systems that include mobile computers is studied in Alonso and Korth [1993] and Imielinski and Badrinath [1994].
+Imielinski and

-Information management in systems that include mobile computers is studied in Alonso and Korth \[1993\] and Imielinski and Badrinath \[1994\].
-Imielinski and Korth \[1996\] presents an introduction to mobile computing and a collection of research papers on the subject.
+Korth [1996] presents an introduction to mobile computing and a collection of research papers on the subject.

-The version-vector scheme for detecting inconsistency in distributed file sys- tems is described by Popek et al. \[1981\] and Parker et al. \[1983\].
+The version-vector scheme for detecting inconsistency in distributed file systems is described by Popek et al. [1981] and Parker et al. [1983].

-_This page intentionally left blank_
+# C H A P T E R 26

-**_C H A P T E R_26 Advanced Transaction Processing**
+# Advanced Transaction Processing

 In Chapters 14, 15, and 16, we introduced the concept of a transaction, a program unit that accesses—and possibly updates—various data items, and whose ex- ecution ensures the preservation of the ACID properties.
 We discussed in those chapters a variety of techniques for ensuring the ACID properties in an environ- ment where failure can occur, and where the transactions may run concurrently.

 In this chapter, we go beyond the basic schemes discussed previously, and cover advanced transaction-processing concepts, including transaction-processing monitors, transactional workflows, and transaction processing in the context of electronic commerce.
 We also cover main-memory databases, real-time databases, long-duration transactions, and nested transactions.

-**26.1 Transaction-Processing Monitors**
+## 26.1 Transaction-Processing Monitors

 **Transaction-processing monitors** (**TP monitors**) are systems that were developed in the 1970s and 1980s, initially in response to a need to support a large number of remote terminals (such as airline-reservation terminals) from a single computer.
 The term _TP monitor_ initially stood for _teleprocessing monitor_.